Jordan-Morales/turbo-spork-front/README.md

 - Future goal to allow filtering of data by location or other parameters.

 ##New Challenges
-- Rework code for Heroku-20 or Heroku-22
+- Rework code for Heroku-20 or Heroku-22 -- currently on Heroku-18